COM Alumni Association Board of Directors

 Dr. John Campbell spent 28 years in the US Army serving his country in many ways.
-Initially he was Airborne Infantry and a Helicopter Pilot before going to UNECOM on a military scholarship.
-After graduation he continued in the Army and did his residency training in Aerospace Medicine and Occupational/Environmental Medicine as well as obtained his Master of Public Health degree.
-In the Army, he served as a Master Flight Surgeon serving different units as a Battalion Flight Surgeon (to include a combat tour to Iraq), the Dean of US Army School of Aviation Medicine and the Command Surgeon for the US Army Combat readiness/Safety Center.
+Initially, he was Airborne Infantry and a Helicopter Pilot before going to UNE COM on a military scholarship.
+After graduation, he continued in the Army and did his residency training in Aerospace Medicine and Occupational/Environmental Medicine as well as obtained his Master of Public Health degree.
+In the Army, he held various positions that included: Master Flight Surgeon, serving different units as a Battalion Flight Surgeon (to include a combat tour to Iraq); Dean of US Army School of Aviation Medicine; and the Command Surgeon for the US Army Combat Readiness/Safety Center.

-Dr. Campbell is an Assistant professor of SOMA and Adjunct faculty member of the Alabama College of Osteopathic Medicine (ACOM).
-Dr. Campbell is currently living in Enterprise, one of those Dam-Yankees that came south!!
+Dr. Campbell is an Assistant Professor of SOMA and Adjunct Faculty member of the Alabama College of Osteopathic Medicine (ACOM).
+Dr. Campbell is currently living in Enterprise, AL- one of those Dam-Yankees who came south!!
 Go Red Sox and Patriots!!
-He is happily married to his high school sweet heart, Tish, and they have 4 children and a new granddaughter!
-Dr. Campbell can be contacted at firstname.lastname@example.org.
+He is happily married to his high school sweetheart, Tish, and they have 4 children and a new granddaughter!
+Dr. Campbell can be contacted at email@example.com.

 Robert Fitzpatrick, D.O.
 '84